This is likely to be used by some debtors of schools and so we have prepared this short update on it.

 Debtors are still legally required to meet their obligations and should continue to make payments and you can accept the same.
 For example, if you have agreed an instalment arrangement with a debtor, they should continue to pay those instalments during the Breathing Space.
 However, if they do not, you cannot chase the missed payment until after the end of the Breathing Space.

-If you do not take the appropriate action promptly, or we are not properly notified about a matter which we are dealing with, you may be liable for losses suffered by the debtor and this firm for non-compliance with your obligations under the legislation.
+If you do not take the appropriate action promptly, or your solicitors and advisors are not properly notified about a matter which they are dealing with, you may be liable for losses suffered by the debtor for non-compliance with your obligations under the legislation.